The-Web3-Compass/web3-compass-data-repository/examples/example-10/deployment/deployment-guide.md

 - Amount too small (solvers ignore tiny amounts)
 - Destination chain gas price spiked (solvers waiting for cheaper gas)

-Check the OnlySwaps router events to see if any solver attempted fulfillment.
+Check the only swaps router events to see if any solver attempted fulfillment.

 **Issue 5: Frontend can’t connect to contract**